TheNewC0der-24/Textonus/README.md

 ## Feature
 * Your Sppech convert into text
 * Accurate &amp; Free Speech Recognition
-* You can copt the Preview Text
+* You can copy the Preview Text
 * Text is stored in localStorage

 ## Built With